Paul Stephenson (police officer)

-Sir Paul Robert Stephenson QPM (born 26 September 1953) is a British retired police officer who was the Metropolitan Police Commissioner from 2009 to 2011.
+Sir Paul Robert Stephenson QPM (born 26 September 1953) is a British retired police officer who served as Commissioner of Police of the Metropolis from 2009 to 2011.

 Stephenson joined the Lancashire police in 1975 and attended the Bramshill staff training course.
 As a superintendent, he was closely involved in the inquiry into the 1989 Hillsborough stadium disaster.
 After serving as chief constable of Lancashire, he was promoted deputy commissioner of the Metropolitan Police in 2005, acting commissioner in 2008, and finally commissioner in January 2009.
 In July 2011, Stephenson resigned over speculation regarding his connection with Neil Wallis, suspected of involvement in the News International phone hacking scandal.